- France won their first world title in 1998

-- Laurent Blanc looks back on Les Bleus’ victorious campaign
+- Laurent Blanc looks back on Les Bleus’ victorious campaign on home soil

 - Former compares 1998 squad with current generation